stephasaurusRex/learn-material-ui/README.md

 Data is currently hardcoded and returned from redux actions.

-Testing is minimal, again because of time constraints.
+Testing is absent, due to time constraints, but should be revisited.

 ## Available Scripts